kangli-bionic/challngeme/README.md

 # challngeme
-Be up to be challenged everyday !
+You better be up for the challenge !